CannonWilson/CannonWilson/README.md

 ## Hi there!

 My name is Cannon Wilson.
 I am a computer science master's student at UW-Madison.
-I've got a bit of exposure to lots of different areas of computer science so I'm familiar with these areas:
+I've got a bit of exposure to lots of different areas of computer science so I'm familiar with these things:

 - Web Development (HTL/CSS/JS, MongoDB, SQL, Express, Node, Flask, React, Redux)
 - Introductory iOS Development (XCode, Swift, SwiftUI, RealityKit)